 The EM2010 Noise Monitor is designed for medium and long term environmental noise monitoring.
 It is the quickest and easiest to install of all our monitoring systems and comes as a complete package with mobile phone connection already active.

-This unit is ideal for any noise monitoring applications that demand a unit that meets IEC 61672 and require access to the noise measurements through a standard web browser.
+This unit is ideal for any noise monitoring application that demands a unit that meets IEC 61672 and would benefit from access to the noise measurements through a standard web browser.

 The EM2010 Noise Monitor consists of an Outdoor Microphone, a small box with the processing unit, and a power supply.
 It can be connected up in minutes - just connect the microphone and power supply to the processor and away it goes.
-The unit will automatically measure the periodic Leq and L90, storing the results internally for up to 1 year and uploading them to the web server each day.
+The unit will automatically measure the periodic Leq and L90, storing the results internally for up to 1 year and uploading them regularly to the web server.